 Again, maybe an obvious one but give your home a thorough clean, making sure not to miss skirting boards, carpets and windows.
 Keep on top of the cleaning and dusting weekly, with extra attention just before you have potential buyers over to view.

 It's also a great idea to have a Marie Kondo style clear out before moving.
-Not only will your home be organised within an inch of its life if any guest wants to check out inside of airing cupboard or kitchen drawers, but it will also make your life so much easier when moving!
+Not only will your home be organised within an inch of its life if any guest wants to check out the inside of your airing cupboard or kitchen drawers, but it will also make your life so much easier when moving!
 You'll only have to pack the things you need and use and be quick and easy to unpack in the new house as you will already have a home for everything.

 Before you have a viewing make sure you do the following:

-- Give the kitchen a spruce up.
+Give the kitchen a spruce up.
 Clean any stainless steel appliances and surfaces with Baby Oil to disguise scratches and make it gleam!

-- Dust all your surfaces
+Dust all your surfaces

-- Hoover the carpet and mop any tiles
+Hoover the carpet and mop any tiles

-- Make the beds and plump up any sofa cushions
+Make the beds and plump up any sofa cushions

 4. Keep Interiors Simple

 Whether you're a fan of maximalist and bold interiors, it's likely the new homeowners will have a different interior taste to you.
 To make your home appealing to the masses, tone it down a little bit and where possible keep colours neutral.

 Potential buyers will want to see the opportunities in your home and how to stamp their own personality.
 Now, we're not saying make you home a lifeless box with no personality, but maybe tone down the animal and floral print clash.

 5. Add a Fresh Touch